Jvinniec/FermiWeeklyDwnldr/README.md

 - If the local version of a file has a different size than the server version, the file is re-downloaded (useful for the most recent data file).
 This feature can be turned off using the `--ignoresize` command line option.
+- Files are initially pre-pended with `tmp_<servername>` while downloading and this temporary file is deleted if something goes wrong (such as the user killing the script mid-download).
 - Files are initially downloaded into a temporary directory on the system specified by the users `$TEMPDIR` environment variable, or `/tmp/` if `$TEMPDIR` is undefined.
-This ensures the files are cleanedup by the system if for some reason the dowload is cancelled.
+This ensures the files are cleanedup by the system if for some reason the download is cancelled and the temporary file cannot be safely deleted.
 If neither of these locations exist, the file is downloaded into the specified download directory.
-- Files are initially pre-pended with `tmp_<servername>` while downloading and this temporary file is deleted if something goes wrong (such as the user killing the script mid-download).
 - By default a dry-run is conducted, printing a list of files to be downloaded and the total size that would be transferred.
 Passing the command line option `--D` will initiate the actual download of the files.